PsCushman/crypto-clustering-challenge/README.md

 ![Screen Shot 2023-07-29 at 2 46 58 PM](https://github.com/PsCushman/crypto-clustering-challenge/assets/122395437/97e9688b-2656-4412-9f6e-1e3a9fa26523)

 Answer the following question:
-What is the impact of using fewer features to cluster the data using K-Means? ## The PCA Data Looks better.
-It imore clustered together and the outliers are more easily decernable.
+What is the impact of using fewer features to cluster the data using K-Means? **The PCA Data Looks better.
+It is more clustered together and the outliers are more easily decernable.**

 ## Resources